Guiding Your Puppy: A Comprehensive Guide on How to Socialize a Puppy

 • Enhanced social skills with other dogs and people

-Attending puppy socialization classes, also known as puppy classes, is a great way to give your puppy a strong foundation for a happy and well-adjusted puppy's life.
+Attending puppy socialization classes, also known as puppy classes, is a great way to give your new puppy such a strong foundation for a happy and well-adjusted puppy's life.

 • Learn basic commands